FAQs

 • Why should I buy from a local memorialist vs. an internet company?

-Never purchase a monument from a brochure or online.
+Never purchase a monument or headstone from a brochure or online.
 Go to a location where they have a display.
-A local company has a stake in the community, so your approval is their concern.
-A local company knows and complies with cemetery rules and regulations to ensure the monument you are spending your money on is accepted in the cemetery.
-An Internet company is only interested in your sale and will not be there for setting or any problems that arise in the future.
+A local company has a stake in the community so your approval is their concern.
+An Internet company is only interested in your sale, they will not be there for setting, or any problems that arise in the future.

 • Aren't all monuments the same?

 Compare, compare, compare!
-We can’t stress this factor enough.
-Keep in mind the same size and color DOES NOT mean the same quality.
+We can't stress this factor enough.
+Keep in mind that the same size and color of a headstone DOES NOT mean the same quality.
 Like diamonds that come from the Earth, there are many different grades of granite.

 • Does Schneider Monument do its own sandblasting and setting of monuments?

 Schneider Monument has a complete manufacturing shop with an automated sandblasting booth and one booth for shape carvings.
-We take great pride in having the ability to create your story in stone at our own studio and installing the memorials we create ourselves.
-We handle the delivery and setting of our monuments with our crane truck, ensuring safe delivery of any type of monument.
+We take great pride in having the ability to create your story in stone at our own studio and installing the memorial gravestone that we create ourselves.